Last Updated on 03/11/2025

 The supply chain infographic above has it all (albeit it was a little busy in terms of “clean design”).
 Infographics, like blog content-based link magnets, may become overused and unimaginative.

-To maximize an infographic’s value as a lead magnet, it must be unique, and timely (the information must still be relevant), and, as we mentioned at the beginning of this article, you must let people know you created the content through continuous distribution and marketing.
+To maximize an infographic’s value as a lead magnet, it must be unique and timely (the information must still be relevant).
+As we mentioned at the beginning of this article, you must also let people know you created the content through continuous distribution and marketing.

 Link Magnet 4: Statistics